 A Health Savings Account, or HSA, is an account into which you can make tax-deferred deposits to be used for qualified medical expenses.
 To get one of these tax-friendly accounts, you must be enrolled in a catastrophic insurance plan.
 There are several benefits to having a HSA: The funds stay with you even if you leave your employer or end participation in the catastrophic insurance plan, and you can invest the money accrued in your HSA, with all earnings sheltered from taxation.

-For more information about catastrophic insurance, take a look at the links on the next page.
+For more information about catastrophic insurance, take a look at the links below.